Everything we know about Brooklyn Beckham and Nicola Peltz's wedding

 Her diamond engagement ring is thought to have cost an eye-watering £350,000, and Beckham has also confessed his love for his fiancé through a number of tattoos such as one of her eyes.

-The wedding is set to be held at the Peltz’s oceanfront family mansion in Palm Beach Florida, which is reportedly worth £76 million and is 44,000 square feet in size.
+The wedding took place at the Peltz’s oceanfront family mansion in Palm Beach Florida, which is reportedly worth £76 million and is 44,000 square feet in size.

-The celebrity-filled guest list includes Spice Girl Mel B, chef Gordon Ramsay, supermodel Gigi Hadid and socialite Nicole Richie as well as both of their famous families.
+The celebrity-filled guest list included Spice Girl Mel B, chef Gordon Ramsay, supermodel Gigi Hadid and socialite Nicole Richie as well as both of their famous families.

-There have even been rumours that Prince Harry and Meghan Markle may attend due to their friendship with the Beckhams.
-Elton John, godfather to Brooklyn, will not be in attendance to due scheduling conflicts with his US tour and rapper, Snoop Dogg, is rumoured to be performing.
+Elton John, godfather to Brooklyn, did not attend the ceremony to due scheduling conflicts with his US tour.
+Rapper, Snoop Dogg, previously said he would perform at some point during the multi-day celebrations.

 What will Peltz wear?

-Despite speculation that Victoria Beckham will design the dress, the bride-to-be will wear a gown (or gowns) designed by Valentino, overseen by creative director Pierpaolo Piccioli.
+Despite speculation that Victoria Beckham would design the dress, the bride-to-be wore a gown designed by Valentino, overseen by creative director Pierpaolo Piccioli.

 She said she even travelled to Rome, Italy to be involved in the designing process.
 In an interview with CR Fashion Book, she said: “The creative process has been fun, like finding the perfect fit and fabric.”
 The dress is thought to cost in the excess of £100,000.